 However, I’ve learned a lot about white patches on tonsils through my own fair share of research.
-And I can say, there are many conditions those cause this ugly white spot on your throat such as tonsil stones, Strep Throat, Oral Thrush, Tonsillitis, Diphtheria, Oral Herpes, Vincent’s Angina, Mononucleosis etc.
+And I can say, there are many conditions that cause these ugly white spots on your throat such as tonsil stones, Strep Throat, Oral Thrush, Tonsillitis, Diphtheria, Oral Herpes, Vincent’s Angina, Mononucleosis etc.

 1. Tonsil Stones or Tonsilloliths

 Tonsil Stones may be one of the reasons you are having white spots on tonsils.
 These are basically small clusters of calcified material accumulated in your tonsils.

 Generally, tonsil stones develop in the palatine tonsils, but they can also occur in the lingual tonsils.
 These white spots are made up of anaerobic bacteria, food debris, mucus and dead cells.